sambanova/ai-starter-kit/WHITELABELING_GUIDE.md

 ## Section 4 Notebooks and Quickstarts Customization:

 Each AI Starter Kit includes a Jupyter notebook demonstrating how to use the kit’s capabilities.
-By default, these notebooks reference SambaNova’s cloud endpoints and environment variable names (API base URL and API key names).
-Use your cloud URL and API env variable names so they point to your platform instead of `cloud.sambanova.ai` or `api.sambanova.ai`.
+By default, these notebooks reference SambaCloud's endpoints and environment variable names (API base URL and API key names).
+Use your cloud's URL and API env variable names so they point to your platform instead of `cloud.sambanova.ai` or `api.sambanova.ai`.

-### 4.1 What to change
+### 4.1 What to Change

 - **Base URL strings**: Replace any hardcoded `https://api.sambanova.ai/v1` or `https://cloud.sambanova.ai` with your cloud URL (e.g., `https://api.custx.ai/v1`).
 - **Env var names**: Replace `SAMBANOVA_API_KEY` (and `SAMBANOVA_API_BASE` if present) with your chosen env var names (e.g., `CUSTX_API_KEY`, `CUSTX_API_BASE`).
 - **Headers/config dicts**: Some cells build headers or client configs (e.g., `{"Authorization": f"Bearer {os.environ['SAMBANOVA_API_KEY']}"}`).
 Point them to your env vars after renaming.

-### 4.2 How to update notebooks
+### 4.2 How to Update the Notebooks

-1) **Identify notebooks**
+1. Identify notebooks
    - Quickstarts: `quickstart/*.ipynb`
    - Kit notebooks: `[kit]/notebooks/*.ipynb` (e.g., `function_calling/notebooks`, `multimodal_knowledge_retriever/notebooks`)

-2) **Search and replace** (per notebook)
+2. Search and replace (per notebook)
    - Look for `cloud.sambanova.ai`, `api.sambanova.ai`, `SAMBANOVA_API_KEY`, `SAMBANOVA_API_BASE`.
    - Replace with your URLs and env var names (e.g., `cloud.custx.ai`, `<CUSTX>_API_KEY`, `<CUSTX>_API_BASE`).
    - If a cell sets `os.environ["SAMBANOVA_API_KEY"] = "..."`, rename the key and remove any sample key values.

-### 4.3 Quick checklist
+### 4.3 Quick Checklist

 - [ ] All base URLs in notebooks point to your domain
 - [ ] All env var names use your chosen keys (not `SAMBANOVA_API_KEY`)